 The U.S. National Whitewater Center will host the USA Canoe/Kayak National Team Trials on March 28-30, 2014.
 Athletes will compete for a chance to represent the U.S. in the 2014 World Championships.
 2014 is especially significant to the athletes as the Worlds will be held in the U.S. for the first time since 1989.

 Practice sessions will be held Monday, March 24th through Thursday, March 27th from 5 p.m. – 7 p.m. each day.
+Deadline for registration is Sunday, March 23rd at 12 midnight.
+Registration fees cover practice sessions and the race only and do not cover parking.
 The race is scheduled for March 28 – 30.
 There will be two official runs per day, taking place at 9:30 a.m. and 12:30 p.m., respectively.
 The team will be chosen based on the results from all three days of racing.
 Athletes will keep their four best runs out of six and must keep at least one run from each day.

 Athletes will be racing in the following categories: